Outdoors, Indoors, and New Age

 A big draw to the area during the summer is Glacier Park.
 And yes, there are still glaciers in the park–not as large as they once were, but snow exists year around.
 The entrance fee is sturdy ($30 in the summer), so we highly recommend putting that towards an $80 annual pass, which can be purchased at the gate or on-line.
 (LINK) An annual pass works for the whole car.
 Without becoming a travel guide, we think it’s a tremendous national park and well worth the trip.

-Formally called Whitefish Mountain Resort, the locals still refer to it as Big Mountain.
+Renamed for marketing purposes, the locals still refer to it as Big Mountain.
 (LINK).
 A SKI magazine review of the mountain is here.
 With easy access to the hill from town, activity picks up again after the November shoulder season.
 Not yet fully corporate, and a bit more cloudy than some others due to its tendency towards an inversion layer, crowds are relatively small and lift-lines are still reasonable.

 Big Mountain gets dual use.
 During summer, there’s an alpine slide.
 The main lodge is open for lunch or coffee, and a lift runs to the top of the mountain, for those who just want to see the view, and for a large number of mountain bikers.
 The mountain is criss-crossed with trails.
 Rentals are available on the mountain as well as in town.